hathach/tinyusb/README.rst

 See the `online documentation <https://docs.tinyusb.org>`_ for information about using TinyUSB and how it is implemented.

+Check out `Getting Started`_ guide for adding TinyUSB to your project or building the examples.
+If you are new to TinyUSB, we recommend starting with the `cdc_msc` example.
+There is a handful of `Supported Boards`_ that should work out of the box.

 We use `GitHub Discussions <https://github.com/hathach/tinyusb/discussions>`_ as our forum.
 It is a great place to ask questions and advice from the community or to discuss your TinyUSB-based projects.

 For bugs and feature requests, please `raise an issue <https://github.com/hathach/tinyusb/issues>`_ and follow the templates there.

-Check out `Getting Started`_ guide for adding TinyUSB to your project or building the examples.
-If you are new to TinyUSB, we recommend starting with the `cdc_msc` example.

 See `Porting`_ guide for adding support for new MCUs and boards.